 (A) If the appellee considers the appellant's Addendum to be defective, the appellee's brief should call the deficiencies to the Court's attention and may, at the appellee's option, contain a supplemental Addendum.

-(B) If the case has not yet been submitted to the Court for decision, an appellant may file a motion to supplement the Addendum and file a substituted brief.
+(B) If the case has not yet been submitted to the Court for decision, an appellant may file a motion to supplement the Addendum and for leave to file a substituted brief.
 Subject to the Court's discretion, the Court may grant such a motion and allow the appellant 30 days within which to file the substituted brief.
 If the appellee has already filed its brief, upon the filing of appellant's substituted brief, the appellee will be afforded an opportunity to file a substituted brief within 15 days.

 (C) Whether the appellee has called attention to deficiencies in the appellant's Addendum, the Court may address the question at any time.
 If the Court finds the Addendum to be deficient such that the Court cannot reach the merits of the case, or such as to cause an unreasonable or unjust delay in the disposition of the appeal, the Court will notify the appellant that he or she will be afforded an opportunity to cure any deficiencies, and has 30 days within which to file a substituted brief.
 Upon the filing of such a substituted brief by the appellant, the appellee will be afforded an opportunity to file a substituted brief within 15 days.
 If after the opportunity to cure the deficiencies, the appellant fails to file a complying brief within the prescribed time, the circuit court's order may be affirmed for noncompliance with the Rule.

 (4) Noncompliance.
 Briefs not in substantial compliance with this Rule shall not be accepted for filing by the Clerk.
 When a party submits a brief on time that does not substantially comply with these Rules, the Clerk shall mark the brief "tendered," grant the party a 14-day compliance extension, and return the brief to the party for correction.
-If the party resubmits a compliant brief within 14 calendar days, then the Clerk shall accept that brief for filing on the date it is received.
+If the party resubmits a compliant brief within fourteen calendar days, then the Clerk shall accept that brief for filing on the date it is received.

 (d) Number of briefs and time for filing.